AgonConsole8/agon-vdp/video/src/docs/otf_bitmap.md

 This command sets the PRIM_FLAGS_REF_DATA flag for the new primitive automatically.

+## Create primitive: Duplicate Solid Bitmap
+<b>VDU 23, 30, 145, id; pid; flags; bmid, psram, flip</b> : Create primitive: Duplicate Solid Bitmap

+This command duplicates a solid bitmap (bmid), while allowing you to make some changes to the pixel data in the process.
+First, the RAM location of the new bitmap may differ from the RAM location of the original bitmap.
+Second, you can flip the bitmap vertically (&02), horizontally (&01), or both (&03).

+If the psram parameter is nonzero, the bitmap pixels are kept in PSRAM (SPI RAM) rather than in DRAM.
+This should only be done in resolutions where the pixel clock rate is relatively slow, or the total size of bitmaps coming from PSRAM is relatively small; otherwise, flicker may occur.

+## Create primitive: Duplicate Masked Bitmap
+<b>VDU 23, 30, 146, id; pid; flags; bmid, psram, flip</b> : Create primitive: Duplicate Masked Bitmap

+This command duplicates a masked bitmap (bmid), while allowing you to make some changes to the pixel data in the process.
+First, the RAM location of the new bitmap may differ from the RAM location of the original bitmap.
+Second, you can flip the bitmap vertically (&02), horizontally (&01), or both (&03).

+If the psram parameter is nonzero, the bitmap pixels are kept in PSRAM (SPI RAM) rather than in DRAM.
+This should only be done in resolutions where the pixel clock rate is relatively slow, or the total size of bitmaps coming from PSRAM is relatively small; otherwise, flicker may occur.

+## Create primitive: Duplicate Transparent Bitmap
+<b>VDU 23, 30, 147, id; pid; flags; bmid, psram, flip</b> : Create primitive: Duplicate Transparent Bitmap

+This command duplicates a transparent bitmap (bmid), while allowing you to make some changes to the pixel data in the process.
+First, the RAM location of the new bitmap may differ from the RAM location of the original bitmap.
+Second, you can flip the bitmap vertically (&02), horizontally (&01), or both (&03).

+If the psram parameter is nonzero, the bitmap pixels are kept in PSRAM (SPI RAM) rather than in DRAM.
+This should only be done in resolutions where the pixel clock rate is relatively slow, or the total size of bitmaps coming from PSRAM is relatively small; otherwise, flicker may occur.

 The following image illustrates the concepts, but the actual appearances will differ on the Agon, because this image was created on a PC.

 ![Bitmap](bitmap.png)